ECE461/project-f2024/README.md

     * `RU` = Ramp Up
     * `RM` = Responsive Maintainer
 * Weights:
     * `LC` = weight of the net score depends on the licensing score.
-Package is automatically rejected for ACME if it doesn't match the LGPLv2.0 license regardless of other metrics, score will be pulled down to 0 due to the binary nature of the metric.
+Package is automatically rejected for ACME if it doesn't match the LGPLv2.0 license regardless of other attributes, score will be pulled down to 0 due to the binary nature of this metric
     * `BF` = 0.4, according to Sarah's requirements, bus factor is the most important metric in determining repository validity
     * `CM` = 0.15, while closed issues and raised issues can indicate correctness it is possible that they are not a direct correlation
     * `RU` = 0.15, our target 'stakeholders', or users, of the product are engineers that are capable and used to learning new how new packages work